ElphysAlvarez01/TheDivergenceBetweenSPY500_And_JobPostings/README.md

 ![](Banner_SPY_JOLTS.png)
 ## Did the S&P 500 break up with the U.S. Job Openings after a long-term strong relationship?
 ### Overview:
-This analysis aims to investigate the relationship between S&P 500 (SPY) and the U.S. Job openings.
+This analysis investigates the relationship between S&P 500 (SPY) and the U.S. Job openings.

 ### Data Source:
 - Analysis was conducted on Sept 2024, but files are as of July 2024.